Dinagat Islands's at-large congressional district

 Dinagat Islands's at-large congressional district is the sole congressional district of the Philippines in the province of Dinagat Islands.
-It was created ahead of the 2007 Philippine House of Representatives elections following the separation of the islands from Surigao del Norte in 2006.
+It was created ahead of the 2007 Philippine House of Representatives elections, following the separation of the islands from Surigao del Norte in 2006.
 The province has been electing a single representative provincewide at-large to the House of Representatives from the 14th Congress onwards.
-It is currently represented in the 18th Congress by Alan Ecleo of the Lakas–CMD.
+It is currently represented in the 20th Congress by Kaka Bag-ao of the Liberal Party.